Lush, fudgy gluten-free brownies inspired by the Chambelland bakery in Paris.

 This article is published with Bonjour Paris.

-An upside-down tart that turns into a chic French cake
+An upside-down almond and strawberry tart that turns into a chic French roasted rhubarb cake

 I almost want to keep this address a secret.
 Last week I discovered this new patisserie, Foucade, in Paris – the difference is that all pastries here are entirely gluten-free.
 Opened just since December 2015, tucked between the Madeleine church and Rue Saint Honoré, this stylish bright violet boutique oozes chic.
 From the inviting entrance with violet hydrangeas, #healthy ‘ashtags and intriguing pastry postcards splashed on the window, the pastry counter leads through to a quiet and secluded tea salon.